kbeigl/jeets/jeets-server-jee/jeets-wildfly-activemq-adapter/README.md

 This project can be used to deploy the camel-activemq component with the WildFly Camel subsystem.

-CLI scripts located within the `src/main/resources/cli` directory automatically configure the ActiveMQ Resource Adapter.
+CLI scripts located within the `src/main/resources/cli` directory automatically configure the ActiveMQ Resource Adapter with jndi-name="java:/OrdersQueue"

 The project jar can be used in other projects as ActiveMQComponent with the installed ActiveMQ Adapter.